 Erratic upshifts

-The 4L80e, according to users, shifts erratically, which happens at random engine speeds.
-And in other cases, the transmission will refuse to shift from first gear.
-This issue stems from input and output speed sensor failure.
+The 4L80e, according to users, shifts erratically at random engine speeds.
+In other cases, the transmission will refuse to shift out of first gear.
+This issue stems from a failure of the input and output speed sensors.
 Here is what happens.

-The 4L80e collects information on the appropriate time to shift using two sensors—the throttle position sensor (TPS) and the input speed sensor.
+The 4L80e uses two sensors—the throttle position sensor (TPS) and the input speed sensor —to determine the appropriate time to shift.
 The TPS sensor, also called the output sensor, is located on the throttle body, while the input sensor is found at the gear case by the driver’s side.

-These sensors, primarily used for automobile speed calculation, are susceptible to failure due to their design.
-According to GM’s bulletin, the 4L80e utilized a poor open magnet design which causes transmission fluid to seep into these sensors, invariably damaging them.
+These sensors, primarily used for calculating automobile speed, are susceptible to failure due to their design.
+According to GM’s bulletin, the 4L80e used a poor open-magnet design, which causes transmission fluid to seep into these sensors, inevitably damaging them.
 Hence, the erratic shifts.

-Together with these erratic upshifts, the 4L80e control program will fail to back up shifting mode if you drive it too long with these faulty sensors.
-This invariably boosts the line pressure to its optimum level through the valves, thus generating hard shifts.
+In addition to these erratic upshifts, the 4L80e control program will fail to back up shifting mode if you drive it for too long with these faulty sensors.
+This invariably boosts line pressure to its optimal level through the valves, resulting in hard shifts.

 Here, the transmission will upshift but won’t downshift into lower gears; that is won’t go from 2 to 1 or from 3 to 2.
 Several components could cause this problem, but the most common is the shift solenoids.

-The shift solenoids used on stock 4L80e do not have a screen in their intake port which causes dirt floating around the pan to enter into the tiny intake holes, jamming the solenoid open.
-Therefore, not allowing the plunger to slide into the valve’s body invariably preventing downshift to the successive lower hear.
+The shift solenoids used on stock 4L80e do not have a screen in their intake ports, which allows dirt floating around the pan to enter the tiny intake holes, jamming the solenoids open.
+Therefore, not allowing the plunger to slide into the valve’s body invariably prevents downshift to the successive lower gear.

 The inability of transmission to downshift could also stem from a defective TCC, PSM, or the force motor solenoids, all of which are found in the valve body.
 While not a major culprit, they could also cause downshifting problems.
 You must, however, be certain they are the culprit before doing anything.